Aberdeen Bach Choir

 Aberdeen Bach Choir is a choir with members from Aberdeen, Scotland.
 Membership is open to anyone, aged 15 or over, who is able to fulfil the Choir's reason for existence, i.e. to perform Choral works.
 All members must be able to sing accurately and in tune, with a secure sense of rhythm.

 About

 Founded with the influence of the distinguished Bach scholar Charles Sanford Terry (historian) and direction of Warren T Clemens in 1913 as the Aberdeen Bach Society, it was reconstituted as Aberdeen Bach Choir in 1956.
-With an initial 12 members it has grown to now having between 90 and 100.
+Starting initially with 12 members, it has now grown to between 90 and 100.

-Aberdeen Bach Choir (Scottish Registered Charity SC008609), based in the city of Aberdeen, Scotland performs the music not only of Johann Sebastian Bach (1685–1750), but also a wide variety of choral music from the 17th to the 21st Century.
+Aberdeen Bach Choir (Scottish Registered Charity SC008609), based in the city of Aberdeen, Scotland performs the music not only of Johann Sebastian Bach (1685–1750), but also a wide variety of choral music from the 17th to the 21st century.

 The choir currently performs two main recitals a year in St Machar's Cathedral in Old Aberdeen.
 It has also performed in recent years at Brechin Arts Festival, Greyfriars Kirk in Edinburgh and in London.

 Aberdeen Bach Choir is affiliated to Making Music Scotland.